Les Paul Special Tribute - Humbucker - Worn White Satin

 If you are looking for a Gibson Les Paul guitar at a low price, you might want to check out the new Tribute Series.
 These guitars are American-built and boast neat spec options.

 The SG Special, for example, has 500k audio taper CTS pots and hand-soldered Orange Drop capacitors.
-While the Tribute models are more affordable, they still have a lot to offer.
+While the Tribute models are more affordable, they still have much to offer.

-When it comes to playing comfort, the rounded C profile of the Gibson Tribute is a huge plus.
-This guitar feels snappy and comfortable, thanks to its maple and mahogany construction.
+Regarding playing comfort, the rounded C profile of the Gibson Tribute is a huge plus.
+Thanks to its maple and mahogany construction, this guitar feels snappy and comfortable.

 The rounded C profile of the neck offers ample sustain, but it’s not so comfortable for those with wrist or shoulder pain.
 However, many players prefer a breezier tone over a rounded C profile, especially in the modern age when cleaner tones have become the norm.

 The Gibson Les Paul Tribute’s neck is reminiscent of a classic Les.
-Its rounded C profile allows for great access to the fretboard and provides good coverage across the fretboard.
+Its rounded C profile allows for excellent access to the fretboard and provides good coverage across the fretboard.

 The guitar is available in two finishes: satin and traditional gloss.
 The body is lightweight and ergonomic.
-It has a rounded C profile, but it’s a good choice for guitarists with smaller hands.
+It has a rounded C profile but is a good choice for guitarists with smaller hands.

 Its 490 humbuckers are positioned in the bridge, and the neck has a rounded C profile maple fretboard and fingerboard.
-The pickups are chrome covered.
-The guitar is easy to play, and the tone is great.
+The pickups are chrome-covered.
+The guitar is easy to play, and the tone is excellent.

 Weight-relieved Studio neck